WelbornGroup/ELECTRIC/_sources/usage.rst.txt

 .. warning::

-    Launching an uneven number of MDI-Tinker and ELECTRIC instances will result in your calculation hanging.
+    Launching an unmatching number of MDI-Tinker and ELECTRIC instances will result in your calculation hanging.
 Make sure that you launch an equivalent number of MDI-Tinker instances to your :code:`-nengines` argument.

 .. _tutorial: tutorial.html
 .. _`MDI documentation`: https://molssi.github.io/MDI_Library/html/library_page.html#library_launching_sec